 - - Be a resident of Kentucky and currently be a sophomore or junior in a Kentucky high school or home school.

-- - Complete the School Recommendation process
+- - Complete the Recommendation Process

 - - If selected as a finalist, complete the Audition and Review process in March.

+Students applying to GSA are required to have one teacher recommendation and one administrator recommendation per art form.
 Once an application is complete, links to an online recommendation form are sent to the teacher's and administrator's emails indicated on the application.

 Applicants are required to have an administrator form completed by a school administrator (principal, guidance counselor, etc.) AND a teacher form completed by either a school teacher or private instructor whom can speak to the applicant’s artistic abilities & passion.